DaveBackus/Data_Bootcamp_Book/graphs1.md

 We need to do a few things before we're ready to produce graphs.

+**Open the graphics notebook.** If you followed instructions -- and we're confident you did -- you saved the notebook for this chapter in your `Data_Bootcamp` directory.
+Return to the Jupyter tab in your browser that points to that directory.
+Look for the file named `bootcamp_graphics_1.ipynb`.
+Click to open it.
+That will open the notebook in a new tab.
+The notebook will say at the top:  "Python graphics: Matplotlib fundamentals" in large bold letters.

 **Import packages.** We need to tell our Python program what packages we plan to use.
 The following code also checks their versions and prints the date:
 ```python
 import sys                             # system module